 Reduction of phosphorus and algal blooms is likely most feasible in Round Lake given its relatively small surface area and watershed.
 This could be achieved by implementing best management practices within the watershed to reduce the external loading of phosphorus in combination with the application of alum to reduce the internal loading of phosphorus.
 The application of alum to reduce internal loading has been done on lakes throughout the world since 1970 and it is well understood how to implement a successful treatment.
 Eighteen lakes have been treated in Wisconsin.
-It is possible that the external load could be sufficiently reduced by either restoring the upstream wetland or replacing it with a properly sized sedimentation basin.
-Changing the land use from row crops to a cover crop would reduce phosphorus input even more.
+It is possible that the external load could be sufficiently reduced by restoring the upstream wetland.
+Replacing the cattail-dominated marsh with a restored wetland, including possibly a properly-sized sedimentation basin, would also reduce loading to Round Lake.
+Changing the land use from row crops to reduced tillage management with cover crops would reduce phosphorus input even more.

-The completion of an alum treatment on Long, Becker, or Boot lakes to reduce the internal loading of phosphorus would likely result in detectable improvements to water quality.
-Importantly, if there are no reductions in the external loading of phosphorus, the positive effects of the alum treatments would be short-lived and would likely not last more than five years.
+The completion of an Alum treatment on Long, Becker, or Boot lakes to reduce the internal loading of phosphorus would likely result in detectable improvements to water quality.
+Importantly, if there are no reductions in the external loading of phosphorus, the positive effects of the Alum treatments would be short-lived and would likely not last more than five years.
 Continued external loading of phosphorus and sediments would bury the layer of alum and make it ineffective at retaining phosphorus.
-If the external loading of phosphorus can be reduced significantly, the effects of an alum treatment can be expected to last at least 20 years.
+If the external loading of phosphorus can be reduced significantly, the effects of an Alum treatment can be expected to last at least 20 years.